Subscribe to the City of Stories newsletter

 By subscribing you will be added to our Newsletter mailing list.

-Norwich, and Norfolk, is perfect to explore on foot!
-With so much beautiful landscape—and not too many hills—the county and city are wonderful places to explore.
-Last year was all about rediscovering the great outdoors, finding new ways to see friends, and get those steps in, and we’re hoping for lot’s more of the same in 2021!
-So here’s our rundown of the best walks in Norwich & Norfolk – from following former railway routes, to rambling along sandy beaches and more.
+Norwich and Norfolk host the perfect places to explore on foot!
+With so much beautiful landscape – and not too many hills – the city and county are wonderful places to explore.
+It’s time to rediscover the great outdoors, get those steps in, and why not do it with friends or family?
+So, here’s our rundown of the best walks in Norwich & Norfolk – from following former railway routes, to rambling along sandy beaches, and more.

-Explore Norwich and Norfolk on foot and dive into the county’s rich history on a Paul Dickson Walking tour.
-Local historian, Paul Dickson has been entertaining residents and visitors for years, with his range of walking tours and experiences.
-Enjoy tours of Fairhaven and the South Walsham Marshes, Shardlake’s Norwich, and even an exploration of the darker side of the city’s history.
+If you’re looking to explore Norwich and Norfolk on foot and dive into the area’s rich history, there’s no better way to do it than on a Paul Dickson Walking Tour.
+Local historian, Paul Dickson, has been entertaining both residents and visitors for years with his range of walking tours and experiences.

 Why not take the time to explore the city by foot?
 Wander Norwich without an obvious aim – there’s so much to admire that we often miss in the hustle and bustle of city life.
 Start from Upper St Giles (where you can grab a cake and a coffee from Cupcake & Co, Bread Source, or Kofra), then walk down Cow Hill to Pottergate.
 On your way you’ll see the much-photographed pink house, but keep an eye out for blue plaques too: they’re filled with interesting facts!
 Cut down past St Gregory’s Green to St Benedicts, then head to Duke’s Wharf Carpark to see the old Eastern Electricity Building, which is hand-painted with the entire novel of Utopia by Sir Thomas More.